DavidFerreiro/ProteinModelerABC/README.md

 *ProteinModelerABC* is a framework for selecting the best-fitting substitution model of evolution for protein alignments considering both empirical and structuraly constrained substitution models by approximate Bayesian computation. *ProteinModelerABC* can be run using the terminal or a graphical users interface in Linux or MacOS siystems or in clusters.

 ## Documentation
-For more information about using *ProtModel*, a manual is [attached](https://github.com/DavidFerreiro/ProteinModelerABC/tree/main/Documentation).
+For more information about using *ProteinModelerABC*, a manual is [attached](https://github.com/DavidFerreiro/ProteinModelerABC/tree/main/Documentation).

 ## Citation
 If you use *ProteinModelerABC*, please cite the following: